 - HAND SANITIZING REQUIRED.
 Everyone who enters a LAKESIDE TITLE office will be required to sanitize their hands, NO EXCEPTIONS.
 Anyone who is exhibiting any symptoms, feels sick, or has been exposed to COVID-19 will not be allowed in the office.
 All of our clients and partners are like family, but at this time we must refrain from our usual handshakes and hugs, which will be replaced with friendly smiles and waves!
 We have ensured that all surfaces in the meeting rooms will be thoroughly disinfected between appointments and items you usually see on our settlement tables will be disinfected or in some cases removed completely.

-- SIGNATORIES ONLY AT CLOSING.
+- SIGNATORIES & AGENTS AT CLOSING.
 We realize that real estate closings are usually celebratory events that include family and friends.
-However, for the health and safety of everyone involved, we will only be allowing signors in our office during this time.
-Please only attend the closing if you are signing documents.
-Real Estate agents, loan officers, and other family members and friends may not attend signings.
-Real estate agents and loan officers should speak to their clients ahead of closing and may make arrangements to call in or utilize FaceTime or other application to be present remotely during the scheduled closing time.
+However, for the health and safety of everyone involved, we will only be allowing one agent per seller side and one agent per buyer side to attend the signing with their client.
+Real estate agents and loan officers should speak to their clients ahead of closing and may make arrangements to call in or utilize FaceTime or other applications to be present remotely during the scheduled closing time.
 We want to adhere to the Governor’s order and not lose the privilege of operating and completing essential real estate closings.

 - SHORTER CLOSING TIMES.
 Additionally, when allowed by the lender and whenever possible, settlement documents will be highlighted for signatures beforehand to make the closing go as efficiently as possible.
 We will do our best to provide documents before the settlement in order for you to formulate questions prior to closing.
 Per Maryland law, a properly licensed settlement officer LAKESIDE TITLE settlement agent will ALWAYS be available to answer questions during closing.

-- WIRE OR FEDEX COMMISSIONS ONLY.
-If you have a commission check waiting for you at LAKESIDE TITLE, it will be sent via wire transfer or FedEx at no extra charge (*the receiving bank may impose a wire fee, please inquire).
+- COMMISSION CHECKS: If you have a commission check waiting for you at LAKESIDE TITLE, it will be sent via wire transfer or FedEx/ at no extra charge (*the receiving bank may impose a wire fee, please inquire).
 Please contact us with wiring instructions or the address for your FedEx delivery.
 ALTERNATIVELY, clients may pick up their checks from the settlement table, if preferred.

 - WE ARE HERE TO HELP.
 In the event that your usual LAKESIDE TITLE Settlement Officer or Processor is out of the office or unable to complete the work on your settlement, another member of our team will be able to help.
 LAKESIDE TITLE will continue to review recommendations by Federal and Local health agencies, and policies will be updated if the situation changes.